 3. Move manuscript review upstream

-By the time an author sees a beautifully laid out proof of the book they’ve poured heart and soul into, it isn’t until close to the end of the process.
+By the time an author sees a beautifully laid out proof of their book, they have already done so much work to edit and poured their heart and soul into the manuscript, however, the pre-press process is just beginning.

 Then what happens?
-There can be a huge difference between how a manuscript appears typed on an 8.5” x 11” word processor page versus laid out with graphics in a publication that has 6” x 9” trim.
+There can be a huge difference between how a manuscript appears typed on an 8.5” x 11” word processor page versus how it appears laid out with graphics in a publication that has 6” x 9” trim.

 New errors and edits are noticed now that the material is presented in its (almost) final format.
 This can lead to a whole new round of reviews, or even several rounds before the publication is finalized.